noironetworks/acc-provision/doc/features/multipod-vm-migration.md

 1. When a VM is migrated from pod-1 to pod-2, even after doing dhcp release and renew in the VLAN interface, the interface is getting ip from old pod subnet.
 As a workaround, a configurable parameter `dhcp_renew_max_retry_count` is provided in acc_provision_input file where user can provide the number of times dhcp release and renew should be tried.

 2. When dhcp renew on the VLAN interface is done immediately after dhcp release, then dhcp server tries to assign an ip that is already assigned to the VLAN interface of a different node and client sends decline.
 As a workaround, a configurable parameter `dhcp_delay` is provided in acc_provision_input file, where user can configure the delay between dhcp release and dhcp renew.

+## 9. Workarounds with other DHCP clients (ACI-CNI <= 6.1.1.4)

+The following workaround is necessary only if ACI-CNI version is 6.1.1.4 or below

+When the default DHCP client on your node is not dhclient, i.e. when the IP address on infra VLAN subinterface is managed by systemd-networkd on Ubuntu or Network Manager on RHEL, the lease file would not be present in the expected location.
+In this case, the following steps need to be performed on the node before migration.

+1. Add the following line to /etc/dhcp/dhclient.conf

+      send dhcp-client-identifier = hardware;

+2. Do dhclient <infra-interface-name>
+    eg:
+    ```sh
+        dhclient ens160.4090
+    ```

+3. Verify lease file got created in /var/lib/dhclient if RHEL or /var/lib/dhcp if Ubuntu.

+    ```sh
+    cat /var/lib/dhcp/dhclient.leases
+        lease {
+        interface "ens160.4090";
+        fixed-address 11.0.160.64;
+        option subnet-mask 255.255.0.0;
+        option dhcp-lease-time 604800;
+        option dhcp-message-type 5;
+        option dhcp-server-identifier 10.0.0.1;
+        renew 0 2025/09/07 10:03:50;
+        rebind 3 2025/09/10 13:39:35;
+        expire 4 2025/09/11 10:39:35;
+        }
+    ```
+> **Note**: Known issue with **NetworkManager**:
+>
+> Default route of the interface set by dhclient, may not match what is expected by NetworkManager and on some occasions result in NetworkManager misbehaving and the interface losing IP.
+To workaround this, edit NetworkManager configuration to remove the route metric:
+>
+> `nmcli connection modify "Vlan ens192.4090" ipv4.route-metric ""`
+>
+>  and apply the configuration